redhat-nfvpe/onap-lab-experimental/doc/cloud.md

     /home/stack/ironic-python-agent.log

-Step 2: Install cloud machines
+Step 2: Prepare cloud machines
 ------------------------------

 If we're installing an all-in-one setup, then we should already have the cloud virtual machines set